dkdue/WindowsGSM.Valheim/README.md

 # Important
 For now the server works with a password, you have to put 5 numbers or 5 letters minimum, it is mandatory !!!

+*-WindowsGSM.Valheim not compatible with Umod or other mods, for now

 # Installation
   1. Download the latest release